open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with a Provoke mark gets Advantage on all of its rolls.

 * The Provoke mark wears off in the end of the target's next turn.

+#### Harden

+* The caster receives a Harden mark of level SP, which lasts until the beginning of its next turn.

+* A character with a Harden mark of level *X* receives a bonus of *X*/4 (rounded up) points of Defense.

 ### 5.1.2.
 Dexterity-based skills